Mr. Paris Shoes: Plot

 Cornelia (Juliet Rylance) eats breakfast with her father, August (Grainger Hines).
 Their house is tended by servants, although Cornelia still feels pressure in living up to the standards that her father wants, as she considers limitations against women.
-Somewhere, Edwards (André Holland) lives in a seedy boardinghouse that caters to African-Americans.
-Both Cornelia and Edwards separately go to work, while Elkins (Eve Hewson) arrives in a bike.
+In the Tenderloin district, Edwards (André Holland) lives in a seedy boardinghouse that caters to African-Americans.
+Both Cornelia and Edwards separately go to work, while Elkins (Eve Hewson) arrives on a bike.

 At the Knick, Thackery (Clive Owen) leads a surgery during which he uses a cauterizer powered by the newly-installed electricity.
-However, the cauterizer suffers a short-circuit, which lights the patient on fire and hurts a nurse.
+However, the cauterizer suffers a short-circuit, which lights the patient on fire and kills a nurse.
 Later, Thackery loses another patient to aortic aneurysm, so he asks Gallinger (Eric Johnson) and Chickering (Michael Angarano) to find a journal article on a new procedure.
 They retrieve it from another hospital, even though the article is in French.
 He also privately asks Elkins to maintain secrecy about his drug addiction, threatening to end her career if she says anything.

 With multiple malfunctions in the electricity, Barrow (Jeremy Bobb) is assigned to fix it.
 However, Barrow is actually responsible for the run-ins; he didn't hire a reliable contractor, as he skimmed funds to pay his own debts to a loan shark, Bunky Collier (Danny Hoch).
 He visits Collier to extend the deadline.
 Collier gives him two more days, but removes one of Barrow's teeth as a collateral.

 Edwards is given his own office, which is at the basement of the hospital, and is only given very minimal tasks.
 Despite the limitations, Edwards decides to open a small clinic to tend African-Americans who cannot afford the hospital's bills.
 He returns home, where he is confronted by his neighbor, who mocks his style and even steps on his expensive shoes.
 Fed up, Edwards brutally beats the man and goes back inside.